 Before Colorado was organized as a territory, settlers of the Cache la Poudre and Big Thompson River Valleys formed a claim club to protect their rights to their land.
 Each member of the club was allowed to choose 160 acres of land.
 Rights to the claim were recognized and protected by the club, which provided regulation in the absence of a legal government.

 After the Territory of Colorado was created and organized in 1861, Larimer County was created by an act of the first territorial legislature.
-Three county commissioners and other, lesser officials were appointed by Governor Gilpin.
+Three county commissioners and other officials were appointed by Governor Gilpin.
 Frederick W. Sherwood, Alfred F. Howes, and John J. Ryan headed the first official government of the county, named after General William Larimer, founder of Denver.
-LaPorte was named the county seat in the act.
+Laporte was named the Larimer County seat in the act.

-The following year LaPorte also became a station stop for the Overland Stage Lines, which transported U.S. mail.
-Depletion of western troops during the Civil War followed by Indian raids along the Platte Trail in Wyoming led Ben Holladay, owner of the stage, to move the mail route south.
+The following year Laporte also became a station stop for the Overland Stage Lines, which transported U.S. mail.
+Depletion of western troops during the Civil War followed by raids along the Platte Trail in Wyoming led Ben Holladay, owner of the stage, to move the mail route south.
 The new road traversed northeastern Colorado.
 It followed the South Platte from Julesburg to the mouth of the Poudre at Latham.
-The main route then followed the Poudre to LaPorte and on up the Cherokee Trail into southern Wyoming.
-A branch line later went from Latham to Denver and then back along the front range to LaPorte.
+The main route then followed the Poudre to Laporte and on up the Cherokee Trail into southern Wyoming.
+A branch line later went from Latham to Denver and then back along the front range to Laporte.

 Following a flood which damaged the camp in 1864, the army sought a new location for its post.
-Joseph Mason, a claim holder along the Poudre south of LaPorte, suggested a site between his claim and that of Frederick and Jesse Sherwood.
-Colonel Collins inspected and approved the site in August, 1864.
+Joseph Mason, a claim holder along the Poudre south of Laporte, suggested a site between his claim and that of Frederick and Jesse Sherwood.
+Colonel Collins inspected and approved the site in August of 1864.

 Exactly when the "camp" became a "fort" is uncertain.
 References to "Camp Collins" appeared years later.
-The post hardly deserved the term "fort."
-It had no walls and no stockade.
+The post was called a fort though it had no walls and no stockade.
 The buildings included officers' quarters, barracks, mess halls, a storehouse, and a guardhouse around a parade ground of 300 square feet.
 Later additions would include more storehouses, a stable, a magazine and additional officers' quarters.

 The fort attracted civilians and provided profitable opportunities for those already settled in the area.
-Joseph Mason, a French Canadian engaged in stock raising, ran Old Grout, the fort sutler's store.
+Joseph Mason, a French-Canadian engaged in stock raising, ran Old Grout, the fort sutler store.
 Mason and one of the Sherwood brothers supplied horses to the army.
 Elizabeth "Auntie" Stone and her husband, Lewis, came to Camp Collins in 1864.
 Upon learning of the relocation of the camp they began building a log cabin which served as officers' mess and as a hotel.
-Although in her sixties, Auntie Stone added some excitement to the dull routine of camp life with her parties.
+“Auntie” Stone added some excitement to the dull routine of camp life with her parties.
 Her garden also improved the diet of the soldiers.

 Henry C. Peterson also came to Camp Collins in 1864.
 He obtained employment as a gunsmith for the soldiers.
-Peterson and Auntie Stone, widowed in 1866, became partners in building a flour mill.
+Peterson and “Auntie” Stone, widowed in 1866, became partners in building a flour mill.
 It began operations in 1868 and provided a local supply of a basic food staple, further stabilizing the settlement.
-Other residents in the area when the camp was founded included Mr. and Mrs. John G. Coy, who had a farm across the river from the fort, and Benjamin Whedbee and E. W. Whitcomb who were raising cattle in the area.
+Other residents in the area when the camp was founded included John G. Coy and Emily Coy, who had a farm across the river from the fort, and Benjamin Whedbee and E. W. Whitcomb who were raising cattle in the area.

 The primary purpose of the fort was to police their portion of the Overland Trail.
 Escorts for supply trains, paymasters, VIPs, etc., were often called for.
-Indian raids would bring calls for troops from the post.
+Raids would bring calls for troops from the post.
 At times the camp commander found it necessary to act in civil matters, since there was no civilian law enforcement.
-Except for these "diversions" camp life was a monotonous routine of answering duty calls and performing housekeeping chores.
-The fort itself needed little protection.
-It was located in a region populated by peaceful (but horse-stealing) Arapahos led by hospitable Chief Friday.
+On the whole, camp life was a monotonous routine of answering duty calls and performing housekeeping chores.

 Despite the departure of the military there were signs of potential prosperity for Fort Collins.
 The town of Cheyenne sprang up as a railhead of the first transcontinental railroad.
 Laramie was also an important railroad supply center.
 Thus, located between these two booming towns and Denver, Fort Collins might hope to prosper.